Wednesday Mar 31st, 2021, 0610-1000

 I’ll make this a short one since this was mainly just a town day…pretty boring.
 We had about 10 miles of dirt roads to walk in the morning, which quickly heated up under the fully exposed sun.
 I felt like we were walking through a wasteland on the outskirts of town.
 There were the typical revolting scenes…illegal trash dumps, charred remains of waste, broken bottles and beer cans, and impromptu target ranges with spent shells strewn all over.
 Am I painting a bad enough picture?
 These are the realities of off-road vehicle access and mismanagement of lands in such close proximity to people.

 It was a disheartening walk, not to mention the roads were in bad shape, all torn up and with tons of rocks.
 My feet did not like them…I had several hot spots after a relatively short distance.
 This was my least favorite part of the whole trip so far.
-Unfortunately these connector pieces are a necessity to get from one mountain range to another.
+Unfortunately these connector pieces were a necessity to get from one mountain range to another.
 And we couldn’t just call for a ride, not on the 4wd parts.
 The views towards the Pinaleños were still stunning, at least.
 What a mountain.
-I walked the length of that monster.
+Hard to believe I walked the length of that monster.

 We walked some more paved road all the way into Safford, which wasn’t much to speak of either.
 To be fair, we didn’t even really give it a try.
 We only saw the outskirts and the chain box store district.
 We stayed at the Motel 6, which was close to the Safeway, Walmart, Home Depot, McDonald’s, and Dollar General.
 This pretty much encompasses it all in terms of hiker needs in a relatively small city.